lifedox/granular-configuration-language/doc-spec/eagerio.md

 - Defines the tag to be an EagerIO tag and defines the required positional parameters.
 - The EagerIO Decorator is always a decorator factory.
-  - EagerIO Decorator takes in the Preprocessor Function that will be run eagerly.
+  - EagerIO Decorator takes in an EagerIO Preprocessor that will be run eagerly.
   - _Positional Parameters_ - `(value: ..., tag: Tag, options: LoadOptions)`
-    - `value` of the Preprocessor Function type is determined by [Tag Type Decorator](plugins.md#tag-type-decorator).
+    - `value` of the EagerIO Preprocessor's type is determined by [Tag Type Decorator](plugins.md#tag-type-decorator).
-- The `value` of the Function Signature is determined by the output of Preprocessor Function.
+- The `value` of the Function Signature's type is determined by the output of EagerIO Preprocessor.
-- Provided Preprocessor Functions:
+- Provided EagerIO Preprocessors:
   - Loading a text file eagerly:
     - {py:func}`.eager_io_text_loader`
       - Supports: {py:class}`.string_tag`